dannywoodz/fdi/doc/intro.md

 The code in fdi/error.clj receives the filenames of images for which a fingerprint could not be computed.

+## Collator

+fdi/collator.clj takes generated fingerprints and accumulates them until it receives the keyword :stop, at which point all fingerpints are sent to an output channel.

 ## Cache Analyser

 fdi/analyser.clj reads from an input queue to which key/value pairs mapping